Supercharging governance, risk and compliance with data visualization

-The payoffs from rapidly analyzing big data are well-known in trading.
-However, a number of instructive events over the past few years show failure of global financial services firms in evaluating their data in time to avoid negative consequences.
+The payoffs from rapidly analyzing big data are well-known in many areas of banks today.
+However, a number of instructive events over the past few years show failure of global financial services firms in truly understanding their risk and compliance data in time to avoid negative consequences.

 These regulatory challenges are accelerating much-needed improvements in firms’ information management practices.
-“The data guys are getting their say at the corner office and getting the budget to drive many of these regulatory initiatives,” said Larry Tabb, Chief Executive Officer of the TABB Group, a financial markets research and advisory firm.
+“The data guys are getting their say at the corner office and getting the budget to drive many of these regulatory initiatives,” said Larry Tabb, CEO of the Tabb Group, a financial markets research and advisory firm.

-The technologies implemented for compliance have the added advantage of driving business improvements.
+The technologies implemented for governance, risk and compliance have the added advantage of driving business improvements.
 If done right, it can achieve additional benefits.
 Under pressure for greater transparency and risk awareness, firms stand to gain a lot from the data management revolution.